Senior housing design builds connection

 Kāinga Ora is playing its part in the regeneration of Avondale town centre by confirming its plans to build a new housing development for older people known as Highbury Triangle.

 Deputy Chief Executive Construction and Innovation Patrick Dougherty says it’s exciting to have recently lodged resource consent for this significant development.

 “Kāinga Ora tenants, just like the rest of the population, are living longer,” Patrick says.
 “As well as providing warm and dry homes, this complex has been specifically designed to meet the health, social, and wellbeing needs of our older tenants.”

 The development, which is located between Great North Road and Community Lane, is expected to include 236 homes, which will predominately be made up of a state housing complex for older people, alongside a component of commercial space and public homes for small families and individuals of all ages.

 It will be contained within five apartment buildings, spanning six to eight levels.
-Four of the apartment blocks, or 81 percent of the development, will be retained for state housing.
-These homes enable tenants to live independently, or with some assistance, as required.
+The senior homes enable tenants to live independently, or with some assistance, as required.

 The proposed operating model includes day-to-day management of the buildings and a linkage manager who can refer tenants to specialist care providers.
-The four state housing blocks and all exterior areas will be accessible for people with mobility needs.
+The four senior housing blocks and all exterior areas will be built to our universal design standards.

 The development will also include adaptable design for people with deafness or hearing needs, intellectual or developmental disabilities, mental health disabilities, learning disabilities or vision loss.